 Ocean Thermal Energy Conversion (OTEC)

 Closed-cycle: These systems use fluid with a low-boiling point, such as ammonia, to rotate a turbine to generate electricity.
-Warm surface seawater is pumped through a heat exchanger where the low-boiling-point fluid is vaporized.
+Warm surface seawater is pumped through a heat exchanger that vaporizes the low-boiling-point fluid.
 The expanding vapor turns the turbo-generator.
-Cold deep-seawater—pumped through a second heat exchanger—condenses the vapor back into a liquid, which is then recycled through the system.
+Cold deep-seawater is pumped through a second heat exchanger which condenses the vapor back into a liquid.
+The resulting liquid is then recycled through the system.

 Open-cycle: These systems use the tropical oceans' warm surface water to make electricity.
 When warm seawater is placed in a low-pressure container, it boils.
 The expanding steam drives a low-pressure turbine attached to an electrical generator.
 The steam, which has left its salt behind in the low-pressure container, is almost pure fresh water.
 It is condensed back into a liquid by exposure to cold temperatures from deep-ocean water.